adriandelr/the-online-music-store/README.md

 ## Installation

-`npm install` to install packages, then `npm start` to run on a local web server.
+To run locally, use `npm install` to install packages, then `npm start` to run on your local web server.